JeffIrwin/syntran/README.md

 // 0
 ```

-To initialize a higher-rank array to an explicit list of values, separate the values with commas and then provide the size after a semicolon:
+To initialize a higher-rank array with an explicit list of values, separate the values with commas and then provide the size after a semicolon:
 ```rust
 let a = [1, 2, 3, 4, 5, 6;  2, 3];
 [